Angmar2722/Angmar2722.github.io/CTFwriteups/redpwn2021.md

 ![Redpwn 2021 Writeup](/assets/img/ctfImages/redpwn2021/img3.png)

-Curiously, our script kept crashing when we weren't in debug mode (this is from Pwntools) for some reason so thats why we had to use that to get the flag.
+Curiously, our script kept crashing when we weren't in debug mode (this is from Pwntools) for some reason so that's why we had to use that to get the flag.
 Also I was super happy that I found this signature system in a timely manner - 2 hours before the CTF ended.

 <p> <b>Flag :</b> flag{w0w_th4t_s1gn4tur3_w4s_pr3tty_r3tr0} </p>